 A surgical procedure can stabilize the patient’s spine, although injured nerves in the spinal cord cannot be repaired with surgery.

-Nerve damage caused by the initial spinal cord injury has a propensity to spread.
+Nerve damage caused by the initial spinal cord injury tends to spread.

-Researchers do not fully understand the underlying reason for this trend, although it is believed to be clearly associated with the spread of inflammations as blood circulation is reduced and blood pressure falls.
+Researchers do not fully understand the underlying reason for this trend.
+However, it is believed to be associated with the spread of inflammations as blood circulation is reduced and blood pressure falls.

-Methylprednisolone is a powerful corticosteroid that can sometimes be used to prevent the spread of the condition, if given within 8 hours of the actual injury.
+Methylprednisolone is a potent corticosteroid that can sometimes be used to prevent the spread of the condition if given within 8 hours of the actual injury.

-However, not all doctors advocate the use of methylprednisolone, as it can cause serious side effects.
+However, not all doctors advocate using methylprednisolone, as it can cause serious side effects.

-Rehabilitation was once used to train patients on how to deal effectively with their obstacles.
+Rehabilitation was once used to train patients to deal effectively with their obstacles.

 Muscle atrophy is prevented by passive physical therapy.

-Today, there are many new treatment options available that offer new hope to quadriplegic patients.
+Today, many new treatment options are available that offer new hope to quadriplegic patients.